hezmondo/MicroJinn/windows mysql server and workbench guide.md

-### Install mysql Server
+### Installing mysql server and workbench in windows

-**Ubuntu 20.04**

-Open a terminal on the desktop, in the home folder or anywhere and execute these commands:

-	sudo apt-get install mysql-server

-	sudo mysql_secure_installation

-You may be asked to set a password for root.  **If so, use a reasonable password for root and write it down - eg Pete123456P**

-You will be asked a series of questions: I said no to validate passwords and yes to everything else

-**Windows**
+**mysql server**

-The basic mysql server installation is now pretty straightforward.
-Go to the Oracle MySQL download website:	https://dev.mysql.com/downloads/mysql/ You may need to register, but this is simple and free.
+Go to the Oracle MySQL download website:	https://dev.mysql.com/downloads You may need to register, but this is simple and free.

-Download the small web based msi app suggested by Oracle and open it.
+I chose the small web based MSI this time - mysql-installer-web-community-8.0.21.0.msi this app allows you to install mysql server and workbench.

-I clicked to install just Myql Server (Community Server 8.0.21) X64 and the installation was incredibly quick and simple.
+Open the mysql msi app and install just myql server (Community Server 8.0.21) X64 - incredibly quick and simple.

 I chose development machine to use the least of the PC resources and accepted the splash creen with localhost 3306.

 You will be asked to set a password for root.  **If so, use a reasonable password for root and write it down - eg Pete123456P!**

-At this point, I opted to set up a user (say peter) with typical DB admin privileges and to set a strong password simple and quick!
+At this point, I opted to set up a non-root user (say peter) with typical DB admin privileges and to set a strong password - simple and quick.

-### Install mysql workbench

-**Ubuntu 20.04**

-Workbench is now available to install using the Ubuntu software app

-After workbench is installed, start workbench by clicking the **show applications** button at bottom left and search for **work..**.

-**Windows**
+You will use this non-root user and password for mjinn in the essential start up file myconfig.py

+**mysql workbench**

-using the same small web based mysql msi app, choose applications/workbench latest X64 and install it - quick and easy.
+Open (or continue to use) the same mysql msi app and now add workbench from applications/workbench latest X64 and install it - quick and easy.

-When starting workbench, I edited the offered root connection to use my username.
-You might wish to have two connections.
-Click to test the connection without putting the password in and then put your password in and click t save it.
-Bingo very easy and quick, so I will now remove all the stuff about how hard this is!
+When starting workbench, you can either edited the offered root connection to use your non-root username, or create a second connection to use that.
+In either case, click to test the connection **without putting the password in first** and then put your password in and click to save it.
+Bingo - very easy and quick, so I will now remove all the stuff about how hard this used to be.

-### Problems in importing mysql functions and procedures from one installation to another
+### Problems in importing mysql functions and procedures from another installation

-You will likely get some or all of these errors, but **NB:- all the tables will very likely have imported fine**, before the error when it gets to procedures and functions:
+Currently, you may get some or all of these errors, but **NB:- all the tables will very likely have imported fine**, before the error, when it gets to procedures and functions:

 1. ERROR 1231 (42000) at line 1454: Variable 'sql_mode' can't be set to the value of 'NO_AUTO_CREATE_USER'